CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 Configures the BGP source of routing updates.
 You can specify an interface, or an IPv4 or IPv6 address.

+{{%notice note%}}
+When you configure multiple parallel IPv6 numbered eBGP sessions between the same pair of switches, some sessions can remain in an Idle state during simultaneous link or session bringup.
+Affected sessions repeatedly report `Cease/Connection Collision Resolution`.
+This timing-dependent issue might occur if you do not configure a BGP update source.
+I

+To work around this issue, configure the update-source separately for every numbered IPv6 BGP neighbor on both switches, using the local IPv6 address assigned to the link for that neighbor.
+Do not configure a single shared source on the peer group when each parallel link has a different local address.
+After applying the configuration, clear the affected BGP sessions to remove any existing incorrectly associated connections.
+{{%/notice%}}

 ### Command Syntax

 | Syntax |  Description   |